Our service providers

 International email, marketing automation, and customer engagement service providers

-We use Dot Digital to send you emails about the study.
+In the future, we may use Dot Digital to send you emails about the study.
 In order to do this, we share your first name, email address and serial number with Dot Digital.
 Dot Digital will receive your IP address when you visit their site.
 Your survey responses are never sent to Dot Digital.
 You can unsubscribe from email newsletters at any time (information on how to do this is provided every time we send this information to you).

-We also use Qualtrics, an online survey platform, to contact you and to ask you to provide feedback about the study.
+We may also use Qualtrics, an online survey platform, to contact you and to ask you to provide feedback about the study.
 If you complete this form, your details will be shared with Qualtrics.

 Providers of ‘administrative’ data